Search results

 Note!
 It is strongly recommended, although not formally put forward as a course requirement, that you have completed a course in research methods (such as IT0918F – Research Methodology and Communication in Informatics) prior to this.
 Doing a research method course first is likely to yield significantly better results/value for you.

-Course start: spring semester 2025 (is given every two years)
+Planned course start: spring term 2025 (is given every two years)

 Course coordinator: Oskar MacGregor